 In consultation with MSB, we established an appropriate tent design, which is delivered along with 5 blankets.
 Initially, we were utilizing different tents for different climates, however, it was difficult to maintain enough tents in stock.

-Since 2005, over 5000 tents for SEK 30 million (USD 3 million) have been shipped to various disaster areas around the world.
-The first shipment went to Pakistan in the fall of 2005, Lions and the former Rescue Services were quickly on the scene.
-Lions in Pakistan were also participating in these efforts.
-The power of Lions Clubs is their presence in over 200 countries and their capacity to provide local assistance.
+Since 2005, over 5500 tents, totaling SEK 35 million, have been shipped to various disaster areas around the world.
+The first opportunity was in Pakistan, in the fall of 2005.
+Lions partnered with the former Swedish Rescue Services and were among the first on the scene.
+Local Lions Clubs in Pakistan were also assisting the relief efforts.
+One of Lions Clubs International’s strengths is the global presence in over 200 countries which enables us to provide local service.

 2005: 225 winter tents to Pakistan, earthquake